 The statutory Community Safety Partnership (CSP) is the local multi-agency partnership established to tackle community safety issues within Warrington.
-It has a statutory obligation under the Crime and Disorder Act 1998 (and subsequent legislation) to work in partnership to address issues of the following:
+It has a statutory obligation under the Crime and Disorder Act 1998 (and subsequent legislation) to work in partnership to address:

-- Crime and disorder
+- crime and disorder

-- Anti-social behaviour
+- anti-social behaviour

-- Behaviour adversely affecting the environment
+- behaviour adversely affecting the environment

-- Substance misuse
+- substance misuse

-- Reducing re-offending.
+- reducing re-offending.